derreck503/JavaScriptStarterPack/README.md

     <li>Start script runs security check in parallel with start script.</li>
     <li>Source maps are used to debug bundles.
 Place a "debugger;' where you want and in chrom dev tools->source you will see the actual code!</li>
     <li>Linters automate coding standards.
 Use "// eslint-disable-line no-console" and "/* eslint-disable no-console */"</li>
+    <li>To test run "npm run test".
+All files with the ".test.js" will excecute.
+Keep test together with js files for simplicity.</li>
+    <li></li>
     <li></li>
     <li></li>
     </ul>